 Jack was a Reservoir High School grad who completed two years of coursework at LCC to earn an associate degree in criminal justice from Howard Community College.
-Then, he continued attending LCC to complete a baccalaureate degree program in criminal justice offered by partner University of Maryland University College.
+Then, he continued attending LCC to complete a baccalaureate degree program in criminal justice offered by partner University of Maryland Global Campus.

 Maybe a college degree is your end goal, but you’re undecided about your program or area of study.
 LCC is an affordable and convenient option for you to take general education core courses, such as English, mathematics, etc., that are required by most accredited colleges.
 You can build on this educational foundation to fulfill requirements for a specific degree.
 Perhaps you’ll need to take upper level classes for an associate degree that are only offered at your home community college; or you want to transfer your course credits to apply to a four-year degree program.